persapiens/Course/Project/CM.md

 ### Evaluation

-* Jenkins automation - 20%
+* Jenkins setup and automation - 40%
+* checkbox.io npm test - 20%
 * checkbox.io + iTrust.io build jobs - 20%
-* iTrust post-build configuration - 20%
-* checkbox.io post-build configuration - 20%
 * Screencast and report - 20%

-Points may be deducted for not following instructions, poor quality of implementation, or failing to include sufficient detail required to evaluate capability.
+Points may be deducted for not following instructions, poor quality of implementation, or failing to include sufficient detail required to evaluate capabilities.

-Points will be deducted for non contributing members.
+_Points will be deducted for non-contributing members._

 ## Submission

-[Submit a link](https://docs.google.com/forms/d/e/1FAIpQLSfedIwkUKoEyQjmoUSilVvXLw2h1Aw80RwkAnTRsuwtPe8DIA/viewform?usp=sf_link) to your repository that includes:
+[Submit a link](https://docs.google.com/forms/d/e/1FAIpQLScNDT4FAvo2PaXjQltKUrFCg6pX0HiqNQZK3szGg_RqF36ATA/viewform?usp=sf_link) to your repository that includes:

 * your team (Unity Ids of everyone and their contribution)
-* your ansible scripts
+* A repo with all scripts required to replicate your submission.
 * a README.md, with your report details,
 * screencast that demostrates each evaluation criteria.